-- If U.S.-flagged commercial vessels observe or hear a suspected UAV, crewmembers not needed for the safe navigation and operation of the vessel should be relocated to a safe space on the vessel until the threat has passed.
+- If U.S.-flagged commercial vessels observe or hear a suspected UAV, crewmembers not needed for the safe navigation and operation of the vessel should be relocated to a safe space on the vessel until the threat has passed. - 20.6.

-- 18.6.
 Limpet Mines: Limpet mines have been used to damage commercial vessels on multiple occasions in recent years and are primarily a threat to commercial vessels in the Persian Gulf, Strait of Hormuz, and the Gulf of Oman.
-Limpet mines, or similar improvised explosive devices, can be attached to vessel hulls, above or below the waterline, via swimmers or small boats, while a vessel is berthed, at anchor, or underway. - 18.6.1.
+Limpet mines, or similar improvised explosive devices, can be attached to vessel hulls, above or below the waterline, via swimmers or small boats, while a vessel is berthed, at anchor, or underway. - 20.6.1.
 When operating in these waters, U.S.-flagged commercial vessels should maintain a close lookout and remain vigilant for suspicious activity to include the approach of swimmers or small boats.
-Close attention should be given to the vessel's waterline, especially at slow speeds, at anchor, and when moored.

-- 18.6.2.
-If a mine has been, or was attempted to have been, attached to a vessel, crewmembers not needed for the safe navigation and operation of the vessel should be relocated to a safe space on the vessel until the threat has passed. - 18.6.3.
+Close attention should be given to the vessel's waterline, especially at slow speeds, at anchor, and when moored. - 20.6.2.
+If a mine has been, or was attempted to have been, attached to a vessel, crewmembers not needed for the safe navigation and operation of the vessel should be relocated to a safe space on the vessel until the threat has passed. - 20.6.3.
 Guidance: U.S.-flagged commercial vessels operating in these waters are advised to exercise caution, review security measures, and monitor VHF Channel 16.
-To afford best protection in the region, U.S.-flagged commercial vessels are also advised to in the event of any attack, incident, or suspicious activity, immediately:

-18.6.3.1.
-Activate the Ship Security Alert System

-18.6.3.2.
-Contact the U.S. Fifth Fleet Battle Watch
+To afford best protection in the region, U.S.-flagged commercial vessels are also advised to in the event of any attack, incident, or suspicious activity, immediately: - 20.6.3.1.
+Activate the Ship Security Alert System - 20.6.3.2.
+Contact the U.S. Fifth Fleet Battle Watch - 20.6.3.3.
+Contact UKMTO - 20.6.3.4.

-18.6.3.3.
-Contact UKMTO

-- 18.6.3.4.
 Simultaneously register with both the United Kingdom Maritime Trade Office (UKMTO) and the IMSC watch 24 hours prior to entering the Indian Ocean Voluntary Reporting Area by sending UKMTO and IMSC, via a single email, the Initial Report from Annex D of (BMP5).
 Include the estimated times of arrival at the Suez Canal, Bab el Mandeb Strait (BAM), and Strait of Hormuz (SoH) in line 10 of the report and add line 14 for comments as needed (e.g., speed restrictions or other constraints, anticipated time of entering/exiting the SoH Traffic Separation Scheme; an outline of the navigation plan for operating in the SoH and Persian Gulf, etc.).
-Utilize other reports included in Annex D of BMP5 as necessary. - 18.6.3.5.
-Vessels operating in this area are advised to include both NAVCENT NCAGS and the IMSC watch on all updates or incident report emails.
-By including both as addressees on each email, awareness will be enhanced without creating an additional reporting burden.
+Utilize other reports included in Annex D of BMP5 as necessary.